nmylynh/Graphs/notes.md

 ![Breadth First Search](https://i.imgur.com/7Mn3r52.jpg)

-1. Is an algorithm used to search a graph--and find a solution to whatever we are trying to solve.
+1. Is an algorithm used to search/traverse a graph--and find a solution to whatever we are trying to solve.

 2. Explores all possible paths to find one with the smallest weight, traversing across before traversing down.